Pelican-Elegant/elegant/content/Career Advice/career-advice-from-a-fitness-coach.md

 lift easily.
 If you won't push your body, it won't develop.
 Forcing your body to do the *impossible* is the only way to make it develop.

+We all create a comfort zone around us.
+We build it, cherish it, come to rely on it, and then we lock ourselves in.
 This is true for software development too.
-We all create a comfort zone around us.
-We build it, cherish it, come to rely on it and then we lock ourselves in.

 You can never improve as a developer if you cage yourself in your comfort zone.
 You may call your specific skills as your niche.
 You may proclaim that the your programming language is the best and most powerful language ever created.

-For what it's worth, fall in love with your platform and become it's ardent worshipper.
+For what it's worth, fall in love with your platform and become its ardent worshipper.
 Your call!
 But you cannot improve this way.

 C was the first programming language I learned.
 After few months, I landed on my